 “At ‘GreenUp’, we pledge our untiring efforts to conserve for now and posterity as wide a spectrum as possible of our remaining Flora and Fauna.”

-David Belgrove OBE, High Commissioner (designate) to the Gambia, said:
+David Belgrove OBE, British High Commissioner to The Gambia, said:

 “I am delighted that Kemo Fatty has been recognised through the Points of Lights Award for his outstanding work on climate change and the environment.
 Climate change and threats to the natural environment are the one of the greatest challenges the world is facing.
 His passion and dedication benefits us all.”